databrickslabs/ucx/CONTRIBUTING.md

 ## Adding entries to `known.json` file

-When adding a new entry to the `known.json` file, ensure that the entry is unique and follows the correct format.
-The `known.json` file is used to store information about known (in)compatibilities with Unity Catalog.
-The file is used to speed up static code analysis and prevent false positives in large third-party libraries.
-To add a new entry, follow these steps:
+When adding a new entry to the [`known.json` file](src/databricks/labs/ucx/source_code/known.json), ensure that the entry is unique and follows the correct format.
+The `known.json` file stores information about known (in)compatibilities with Unity Catalog.
+The file speeds up static code analysis and prevents false positives.

 1. load into virtual environment
 2. run `make known` to update the file